zhengjie69/BookCycle/README.md

 1. Open the BookCycle foler in VS Code
 2. Open a terminal in VS Code
 3. In the VS Code terminal, navigate to the frontend folder (cd .\frontend\)
+4. Run the command: npm install
-4. Run the command: npm start
+5. Run the command: npm start

 <h1>BackEnd</h1>